DMM Alpha Sport Quickdraw Review

-Our lead tester has been using a full set of Petzl Spirit Express for the last four years, while her main climbing partner has a set of DMM Alpha Sports.
+One of uur lead testers had been using a full set of Petzl Spirit Express for a period of four years, while her main climbing partner had a set of DMM Alpha Sports.
 While they each like the two rather similarly, she's noticed that her friend typically grabs the Spirits over her own draws when it's time for a hard onsight.
 Every ounce counts!

 Ease of Handling

 Ease of Grabbing

 Since they are easy to grab, the DMM earned high scores in this metric.
 The 25mm wide sling fits perfectly in the palm of most adult-sized hands.
 This was similar to the way that other high end draws are designed — with grabbing in mind!
 If you're a perpetual draw-grabber (no judgment here!), you'll want to take a look at the Alpha Sport.

-The Alpha retails for $28, making it the second most expensive model that we tested after the Edelrid Bulletproof Quickdraw ($29).
+The Alpha is right up there with the most expensive draws that we've tested for this review.
 We appreciate that it is a quality product and high-performing, but the price tag can be hard to handle, particularly if you're buying a dozen or so.
-The Spirits are a few dollars less per draw and offer equal if not slightly better performance, while there are other options out there for as low as $11.50!
+The Petzl Spirits are a few dollars less per draw and offer equal if not slightly better performance, while there are other options out there for less than half the price of these!
 However, those draws won't work as well on harder sport routes, which is where the Alpha Sport excels.